Office of Government & Community Relations

 Welcome to the Office of Government & Community Relations (OGCR).
 Our office serves to facilitate relationships between the University of Michigan-Flint and external stakeholders, including leaders in government, business, and the community.

-OGCR actively promotes the university’s strategic priorities, the academic success and financial needs of our students.
+OGCR actively promotes the university’s strategic priorities, academic success, and the financial needs of our students.
 Advocacy for continued state support and the continuation of financial aid programs is essential to student success.

 A Distinctive UM-Flint

-OGCR links elected officials and other decision-makers to the nationally ranked research, programs and achievements of our institution.
+OGCR links elected officials and other decision-makers to the nationally ranked research, programs, and achievements of our institution.
 We advocate for state and federal legislation that enhances the mission of UM-Flint.
 We drive cross-divisional advocacy, identify state and federal agency programs, and facilitate pathways to access resources in support of student and faculty academic and research endeavors.

-We advance the university’s global reach and impact by supporting academic and student programs that facilitate an environment of international welcome, learning and dialogue.
+We advance the university’s global reach and impact by supporting academic and student programs that facilitate an environment of international welcome, learning, and dialogue.
 OGCR is facilitating relationships to address government policies impacting international students.

-OGCR champions an active platform for regional engagement, service and partnerships.
+OGCR champions an active platform for regional engagement, service, and partnerships.
 As the primary liaison to the communities within the University of Michigan footprint, OGCR has regular contact with stakeholders.
 We help to leverage the resources and assets of the University to impact and transform our community.

 As the university has grown, so has the number of connections and contributions to the vitality of the region.
 OGCR strives to provide avenues of communication highlighting the university’s dynamic and progressive culture.

-Government Relations personnel are engaged with city and regional entities that are impacted by the operations of the university.
+Government Relations personnel are engaged with the city and regional entities that are impacted by the operations of the university.
 Community Relations and State Outreach personnel work with local officials and organizations throughout Michigan to explore and establish relationships that bring the resources and talents of the university to assist with addressing community interests.
 Our office also assists in the management of the annual UM-Flint United Way Campaign.

 OGCR monitors legislation of interest to universities generally and UM-Flint specifically; facilitates legislative and administration meetings and issue briefings for UM-Flint faculty and staff; provides assistance for university people on business in Lansing; and serves as a clearinghouse on government activities, places, people.
 Legislative inquiries are handled concerning the university’s academic, research and operations activities and its views on pending legislation.
-The office serves university faculty, staff and students, as well as members of the Legislature and state government officials and agencies.
+The office serves university faculty, staff, and students, as well as members of the Legislature and state government officials and agencies.
 The office also works closely with the state higher education association and other coalitions to advance the university’s agenda in Lansing.